 By the time this final campaign for Richmond began, three of the four railroads into Petersburg had been cut.
-The South Side Railroad remained the only means of rail transportation into Confederate lines, and once severed, the Army of Northern Virginia would have no other choice but to evacuate the capitol.
+The South Side Railroad remained the only means of rail transportation into Confederate lines.
+Once severed, the Army of Northern Virginia would have no other choice but to evacuate the capitol.

 General Grant, in the meantime, seized the initiative and started giving orders.
 On March 29, 1865, the Union Army began an offensive that stretched and broke the Confederate defenses southwest of Petersburg and cut their supply lines to Petersburg and the Confederate capital of Richmond, Virginia.

-On April 1, 1865, 21,000 Federal troops smashed the 11,000 men Confederate force under Major General George Pickett at an important road junction known locally as Five Forks.
-Grant followed up this victory with an all-out offensive against Confederate lines on April 2nd winning the Third Battle of Petersburg.
+On April 1, 1865, 21,000 Federal troops smashed the 11,000 men Confederate force under Major General George Pickett at a vital road junction known locally as Five Forks.
+Grant followed up this victory with an all-out offensive against Confederate lines on April 2, winning the Third Battle of Petersburg.

 With his supply lines cut, General Lee had no choice but to order Richmond and Petersburg evacuated on the night of April 2-3.
-Moving by previously determined routes, Confederate columns left the trenches that they had occupied for ten months.
-Their immediate objective was to reach the Amelia Court House where forces from Richmond and Petersburg would concentrate and receive rations sent from Richmond.
+Moving by previously determined routes, Confederate columns left the trenches they had occupied for ten months.
+Their immediate objective was to reach the Amelia Court House, where forces from Richmond and Petersburg would concentrate and receive rations sent from Richmond.
 Once his army was reassembled, Lee planned to march down the line of the Richmond and Danville Railroad with the hope of meeting General Joseph E. Johnston’s Army of Tennessee coming from North Carolina.
-Together, the two Confederate armies could establish a defensive line near the Roanoke River, and assume the offensive against Sherman.
+The two Confederate armies could establish a defensive line near the Roanoke River and assume the offensive against Sherman.

-The major result of this delay at Amelia was a lost day of marching which allowed the pursuing Federals time to catch up and Amelia proved to be the turning point of the campaign.
+The immediate result of this delay at Amelia was a lost day of marching, which allowed the pursuing Federals time to catch up, and Amelia proved to be the campaign’s turning point.

 Leaving the Amelia Court House on April 5, the columns of Lee’s army had traveled only a few miles before they found Union cavalry and infantry squarely across their line of march through Jetersville and on toward Danville and Johnston’s Army.

 Rather than attack the entrenched federal position, Lee changed his plan.
 He would march his army west, around the Federals, and attempt to supply his troops at Farmville along the route of the South Side Railroad.
-The retreat of the Army of Northern Virginia was under constant Federal pressure and Lee hoped that he could put the rain-swollen Appomattox River between his army and the Union troops.
-Grant realizing the crucial nature of the “High Bridge” near Farmville had dispatched a bridge-burning crew with hopes of beating Lee’s army to the crossing.
-On April 6th, Confederate Cavalry under Generals Fitzhugh Lee and Thomas Rosser intercepted the Federal raiding party and in a fierce fight, destroyed or captured nearly the whole party.
+The retreat of the Army of Northern Virginia was under constant Federal pressure, and Lee hoped that he could put the rain-swollen Appomattox River between his army and the Union troops.
+Grant realizing the essential nature of the “High Bridge” near Farmville, had dispatched a bridge-burning crew with hopes of beating Lee’s army to the crossing.
+On April 6, Confederate Cavalry under Generals Fitzhugh Lee and Thomas Rosser intercepted the Federal raiding party and, in a fierce fight, destroyed or captured nearly the whole party.
 The short but severe fight for High Bridge resulted in the last two combat deaths of general officers during the war.

-The Union cavalry then attacked the Confederate wagon train at Painesville destroying a large number of wagons.
+The Union cavalry then attacked the Confederate wagon train at Painesville, destroying many wagons.
 Because Lee had ordered night marches in an attempt to regain the day he lost, his men were tired and hungry and soon began falling out of the column or broke ranks searching for food.
 Mules and horses, also starving, collapsed under their loads.